alexkonoplevgmailcom/MeetupDemo/.github/instructions/infra-dev-buildup.instructions.md

 ### 6. Networking & Communication

-- **Create custom Docker network** for inter-service communication
+- **Create custom Docker network** for inter-service communication, isolated from other projects
+- **Use project-specific network naming** to prevent conflicts (e.g., `meetupdemo-backend`)
 - **Configure DNS names** for service-to-service communication
-- **Expose ports appropriately**:
+- **Expose ports appropriately** with conflict detection:
+  - Check for port conflicts with `docker ps` or `lsof -i :<port>`
   - Only expose ports needed for local development
+  - If default ports are busy, use alternative port numbers
-  - Use consistent port numbering
+  - Document port alternatives and environment variable overrides
+  - Use `.env.local` to override ports for specific developer machines
-  - Avoid port conflicts with common services
+- **Use port ranges** that minimize conflicts (e.g., 5000-5999 for this project)
-- **Document exposed ports and access URLs** (e.g., http://localhost:3000)
+- **Document exposed ports and access URLs** with alternative port info (e.g., http://localhost:3000 or http://localhost:3010 if port busy)

 ### 7. Environment & Configuration